ulises-codes/bite-me/README.md

 ## A Snake Game

-This is a React Class Component that renders a pretty basic snake game on an HTML Canvas element.
-Why a class component and not hooks?
-I kind of missed classes and just wanted to get back to basics for this project.
-I may rewrite with hooks in the future.
+A React Component that uses Web Workers to play a simple snake game.

 <br />